Change in Supply

 Detailed Explanation:

-Profits increase when a company's cost to produce and deliver a good or service decreases.
-Because lower manufacturing costs increase profits, companies are willing to increase production, even if there is no change in the price.
-Conversely, manufacturers would reduce the supply of goods and services following an increase in their cost to produce a product if there is no change in its price.
-Any event that changes a company's cost to manufacture a good or service will cause a change in the supply of that good or service.
-Technological advances, lower input costs, tax cuts, subsidies, and more lenient regulations reduce a manufacturer's cost and induce them to raise their level of production.
-Conversely, higher input prices, tax increases, and costly regulations increase costs and reduce supply.
+Profits increase when a company’s cost to produce and deliver a good or service decreases.
+Lower manufacturing costs lead to higher profits, prompting companies to increase production even if the price remains unchanged.
+Conversely, manufacturers will reduce the supply of goods and services if production costs rise without a corresponding price increase.
+Any event that changes a company’s manufacturing costs will affect the supply of that good or service.
+Technological advances, lower input costs, tax cuts, subsidies, and more lenient regulations decrease a manufacturer’s costs and encourage higher production levels.
+On the other hand, higher input prices, tax increases, and costly regulations raise costs and reduce supply.

-Suppliers are also willing to increase production at higher prices, ceteris paribus.
-This results in an increase in the quantity supplied, rather than an increase in the supply.
-Changes in quantity supplied are represented graphically by movement along the existing supply curve.
-A change in supply causes the entire supply curve to shift.
-To illustrate the distinction between a change in the supply and a change in the quantity supplied assume the price of gasoline decreases by $1.00 a gallon.
-Jane the babysitter is thrilled.
-She can now expand her market since it is less expensive to travel to clients' homes.
-Her supply curve shifts to the right.
+To illustrate the distinction between a change in supply and a change in the quantity supplied, assume the price of gasoline decreases by $1.00 per gallon.
+Jane, the babysitter, is thrilled.
+She can now expand her market since it is less expensive to travel to clients’ homes.
 Jane would be willing to increase the number of hours she babysits at every price along the supply curve.
-This is shown in Graph 1 below.
-Prior to the decrease in gas prices, she was willing to babysit 35 hours per month at $8.00 an hour.
-After the drop in gas prices, she is willing to babysit 45 hours a month without increasing her fee.
-This differs from her willingness to increase the number of hours she babysits if she is able to raise her price.
-In this case, we have movement along the supply curve.
-For example, if Jane could charge $9.00 an hour she would be willing to babysit 37 hours per month.
-This is illustrated in Graph 2.
+In other words, Jane’s supply curve shifts to the right.
+Graph 1 below shows that before the decrease in gas prices, she was willing to babysit 35 hours per month at $8.00 an hour, and after the drop in gas prices, she is willing to babysit 45 hours a month without increasing her fee.

 Here is a brief video explaining changes in supply in the mortgage industry between 1982 and 2010.